-- (1) The six-month periods do not equal the sum of the two respective three-month periods due to some patients being serviced in both three-month periods. - (2) Refer to page four for definition of Adjusted earnings before interest, taxes, depreciation, and amortization ("EBITDA")
+(1) Refer to page six for definition of Adjusted earnings before interest, taxes, depreciation, and amortization ("EBITDA")

 The words "we", "our", "us", "Company", and "Protech" refer to Protech Home Medical Corp. and/or the management and employees of the Company.